$0 United States University Admissions Framework — The Step-by-Step System for Getting Your Homeschooler from Transcript to Acceptance Letter

 The 2026 Testing Strategy

-The "test-optional" era is ending.
-Harvard, Dartmouth, Yale, Brown, UT Austin, Caltech, and others have reinstated testing requirements.
-Meanwhile, 13-15% of "test-optional" colleges still quietly require scores from homeschoolers specifically.
-This section includes the current required-vs-optional list, a breakdown of SAT vs. ACT vs. CLT (the Classic Learning Test now accepted by 250+ colleges), PSAT/National Merit registration steps for homeschoolers, and AP exam logistics — including the September ordering deadline most parents miss.
+The "test-optional" advice you Googled last year may already be wrong.
+Harvard, Dartmouth, Yale, Brown, UT Austin, Caltech, and others have reinstated testing requirements — and 13-15% of "test-optional" colleges still quietly require scores from homeschoolers specifically.
+One wrong assumption can cost $20,000 in merit aid at a state university.
+This section includes the current required-vs-optional list, a breakdown of SAT vs. ACT vs. CLT (the Classic Learning Test now accepted by 250+ colleges and adopted by Florida for Bright Futures Scholarships), PSAT/National Merit registration steps for homeschoolers, and AP exam logistics — including the September ordering deadline most parents miss.

 Course Description Templates with AI Prompts

-Admissions officers at selective colleges want to see detailed course descriptions — not just a list of textbooks.
+Most parents spend 20+ hours writing course descriptions by hand, agonizing over how to make "we read a lot of books and did some labs" sound like a real course.
 This section includes fill-in templates for every subject area plus copy-paste AI prompts that turn your curriculum list into professional 150-word course descriptions in minutes.
 No competitor guide teaches this.
-Most parents spend 20+ hours writing course descriptions by hand; this section reduces that to an afternoon.
+An afternoon instead of three weeks.

 The Dual Enrollment Decision Guide

-Dual enrollment can save your family thousands in future tuition — or permanently damage your child's GPA if a 15-year-old earns a C in a college class that follows them to medical school applications.
+A 15-year-old's C in a college class doesn't disappear — it follows them to medical school applications a decade later.
+Dual enrollment can save your family thousands in future tuition or permanently damage your child's GPA if the timing or course selection is wrong.
 This section covers when to start, which courses transfer (and which don't), the financial aid implications of earning too many credits, and how to list DE courses on the transcript so they strengthen rather than complicate the application.

 NCAA Eligibility for Homeschool Athletes

-If your student-athlete wants to play Division I or II sports, the NCAA requires Core Course Worksheets for every home-taught course, adherence to the 10/7 Rule (10 of 16 core courses completed before senior year), and registration with the Eligibility Center.
-This section walks you through each requirement with the specific forms, deadlines, and documentation standards the NCAA demands from homeschool families.
+The NCAA won't accept "we covered enough math" — they demand Core Course Worksheets for every home-taught course, adherence to the 10/7 Rule (10 of 16 core courses completed before senior year — a hard deadline that locks in and can't be fixed retroactively), and registration with the Eligibility Center.
+Most homeschool families learn about these requirements too late.
+This section walks you through each one with the specific forms, deadlines, and documentation standards the NCAA demands.

 Financial Aid and FAFSA Navigation